Five Ten Hiangle Review (2023): A Good Pick for Performance?

 A lace-up closure system can achieve a more custom fit.
 But Hiangle has created a velcro strap shoe with an aggressive shape, excellent support, and atypical comfort for the category.
 They don’t quite offer all-day comfort.
 But they are a very wearable pair of aggressive shoes, nonetheless.

-Note on Sizing: Though every climber’s feet are different, many recommend going half size up from your street shoe size.
+Note on Sizing: Though every climber’s feet are different, many recommend going half size down from your street shoe size.
 The leather construction (Five Ten offers a synthetic version) means they will stretch over the break-in time.
 But even considering this, make sure you try on a pair first or buy from a vendor that supports returns.

 Performance